 1. Restyaboard (Winner & Our Choice)

 Written in PHP and is freely distributed under an Open Software License.

-Restyaboard is a business-rich, open-source application designed to track and visualize the project’s progress.
+Restyaboard is one of the best Trello alternative, a business-rich, open-source application designed to track and visualize the project’s progress.
 Nowadays, many people are liking Restyaboard as Trello Alternative.
 Using a simple and familiar task-based card format, users can combine Trello, Asana, Github, Kantree.io, Pipefy, Taiga, Taskwarrior, and Wekan boards into a single glass table.

 Other features include calendar synchronization, version tracking, two-factor authentication, the ability to define offline user roles and work, and flexible viewing options for nesting comments, expanding cards, or lists of color code.
 While these are some of the app’s prominent features, Restyaboard has many use cases that enhance productivity in the workplace.

 Restyaboard is an extensible network that can be securely shared with groups outside the enterprise – governments, clients, vendors, etc. Users can easily and safely share links and attachments on projects with security features and roles-based privileges.
 Due-date features allow you to implement and change deadlines, with Google Calendar synchronizing tasks automatically.
 And whether you work independently or as part of a team, collaborative features can be used to store ideas, start discussions, so find new solutions to problems.